cfe-lab/MiCall/docs/admin.md

 The settings can either be given on the command line or set as environment variables.
 Environment variables are a better option for sensitive parameters like passwords, because the command line is visible to all users.
+Environment variables go in the configuration file listed in the `EnvironmentFile=` setting.
+In this example, it's `/etc/micall/micall.conf`

+    $ sudo mkdir /etc/micall
+    $ sudo emacs -nw /etc/micall/micall.conf
+    $ sudo chmod 600 /etc/micall/micall.conf

-Make sure you reduce the read permissions on the `.service` file so other users can't read it.
+Make sure you reduce the read permissions on the `.conf` file so other users can't read it.
 The environment variable names are the same as the command options, but they add a `MICALL_` prefix, if it's not already there.

+    # This is an example of /etc/micall/micall.conf
+    # You can add comment lines that start with #
+    MICALL_KIVE_PASSWORD=badexample
+    MICALL_QAI_PASSWORD=worse

+Don't put the environment variables directly in the `.service` file, because its contents are visible to all users with `systemctl show micall_watcher`.

 Once you write the configuration file, you have to enable and start the service.
 From then on, it will start automatically